busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 ## Upcoming Events

-Users can use the Slash commands `/busybeaver next` and `/busybeaver events` to query the Meetup API for coming events.
+- Users can query the database using the [Slack slash commands](https://api.slack.com/slash-commands)
+  - `/busybeaver next`
+  - `/busybeaver events`
+- The contents of `/busybeaver events` will be posted a specified channel when an endpoint gets hit with a POST request;
+this is currently triggered with a CRON job